Roberto Trotta, Professor of Astrostatistics

 2. If so, might the first “thing’ within space-time be a sphere?
 YES/NO/MAYBE

-3. If a sphere, might that sphere instantiate continuity, symmetry and harmony within space-time.
+3. If so, might that sphere instantiate continuity, symmetry and harmony within space-time.
 YES/NO/MAYBE

-5. Might that bridge be neither finite nor infinite — it’s just a bridge?
+5. Might that bridge be finite or infinite or both?
+Is it just a bridge?
 YES/NO/MAYBE

 First email: July 5, 2020, 3:37 PM

 “My research in cosmology is about analysing, interpreting and making sense of cosmological observations, in order to learn more about the properties and nature of dark matter and dark energy.
 I’m also interested in the early Universe and in developing connections between cosmology and particle physics.” – Prof. Dr. Roberto Trotta

 I was just reading one of your articles on ArXiv and thought perhaps a personal note might be a bit better than the form on your website.
 I think Jamie Farnes (Oxford) captured the spirit of so many when he says, “We’re at a point where our best theories seem to be breaking.
 We clearly need some kind of new idea.
 There’s something key we’re missing about how the universe is working.”

 Earlier I sent the following note: “Thank you for your great spirit and wonderful scholarship.
 Perhaps you can straighten us out.
 We got off track a long time ago: https://81018.com/home/

 1. What if the universe starts with the Planck base units, what might be the first “thing” created? https://81018.com/a0/